Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-5-trampoline-hooking.md

 **Step 2: Writing the Jump**

-To hook execution, we need to write a 64-bit absolute jump at our target instruction.
-A direct jump won’t fit in 5 bytes on x64, so we build it in two steps:
+We need to insert an absolute jump to our allocated trampoline.
+The standard 5-byte relative jump instruction (E9 rel32) is inadequate because VirtualAllocEx rarely allocates memory within the ±2GB range required for relative addressing.
+Therefore, to encode the full 64-bit absolute address, which won't fit in the initial 5 bytes, we must build the jump in two steps:

 1. Move the trampoline address into a register.
 We use mov rax, <address> (10 bytes).
 This loads the pointer to our allocated memory into rax.
 2. Jump via that register.
 Then we do jmp rax (2 bytes), which transfers execution to our trampoline.